5 tech talks every developer must watch

 About Speaker: Rich Hickey, the author of Clojure, is an independent software designer, consultant and application architect with over 20 years of experience in all facets of software development.

-Slides are available at : https://www.infoq.com/presentations/Simple-Made-Easy/
+Recording and the slides are available at : https://www.infoq.com/presentations/Simple-Made-Easy/

 2. The future of programming